-But however intricately arranged, the omnichannel customer journey is nothing if it cannot dynamically adapt to customer actions at just the right moment.
-This brings us to the issue of timing.
+However intricately arranged, the omnichannel customer journey is nothing if it cannot dynamically adapt to customer actions at just the right moment.

 Real-time marketing entails adjusting customer journeys to critical audience actions at just the right time to maximize campaign results.
 Scheduling communications across channels while being on the alert for every possible audience response can be highly painstaking.
 Not only does it drain resources that can be better utilized for more advanced efforts, but brands could be at a competitive disadvantage—because more and more marketers, equipped with emerging marketing solutions, are already optimizing customer interactions in milliseconds.

 But real time isn’t merely about speed.
 It’s a strategic shift.
 What real time means depends on the brand.
 The key to an effective real-time marketing strategy is the accurate identification of the most relevant scenarios and audience actions.
 These will help brands build precise business rules to trigger follow-up communications at the optimal moment.
 Content also needs to accommodate divergence across the various stages of the customer journey.

 Marketing automation tools that coordinate the entire delivery process will produce the best results.
 The complexity of data-driven customer engagement today can be simplified by machine learning and AI marketing capabilities in place to offer intent-based responses, customize next-best offers, and re-map customer journeys.

 Also key to real-time marketing is the precise tracking and monitoring of customer sentiments and brand conversations.
 Instead of manually filtering countless conversations on social media, a customized keyword and sentiment list for each campaign would be a superior alternative.
 This will ensure that complaints be addressed and user flows constantly improved across the duration of a campaign.